GiGurra/fl/README.md

 **NOTE: This is a thought experiment, with lots of LLM generated text.
 All syntax below is work in progress and subject to change.**

-A modern programming language emphasizing structural typing, compile-time constraints, and immutable data.
+A programming language emphasizing structural typing, compile-time constraints, and immutable data.

 ## Core Concepts